Zenchiyu/POLAR-background-prediction/logbook/README.md

 And it shows more clearly the gap between train and validation losses.

-- And if we use our trained model with this "periodical splitted" dataset and apply it to the full dataset (train + val + test) including the 25 GRBs we removed, we can observe these:
+- And if we use our trained model with this "periodical split" dataset and apply it to the full dataset (train + val + test) including the 25 GRBs we removed, we can observe these:

 | | |